 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Company is not exposed to significant liquidity risk.
+The Company does not have significant liabilities owing to third parties, and therefore, is not exposed to significant liquidity risk.

 Credit risk